Meet Gary's family.

 “Having a living room that we can sit in, relax.
 You know, watch a family movie.
 Being able to actually cook a meal in a kitchen.
 Going to our own bedrooms at night and knowing that everybody has their own space.
 They have room.
 Being able to actually have a decent-sized bathroom.
 A yard to play in.
 So basically every room in [our home] is going to mean a lot to us,” Gary added.
 “I think our lives will change dramatically.
 Our health will improve.
 My kids will be happier, they’ll have a place to move, to thrive.
 I’ll feel more like the parent that I was meant to be for my children.”

 Construction on Gary’s family home is scheduled to begin in Fall of 2020.
-You can help Gary build his home by participating in Stud-A-Thon 2020, signing up to volunteer or helping us spread the word about Gary’s story!
+You can help Gary build his home by sponsoring a stud, signing up to volunteer or helping us spread the word about Gary’s story!